 1. Glute Bridging

 Lie on your back with your knees bent and your feet flat on the floor.
 Rest your arms at your sides.
 Your feet should be directly under your hips.
 Tighten your core and squeeze your glutes as you lift your hips off the floor.
 Make sure to use your glute muscles, keeping your low back relaxed and hamstrings minimally involved.
-Hold the top position for 2 seconds, then lower your hips to the starting position.
+Hold the top position for 2 seconds to make your post-stroke rehabilitation faster, then lower your hips to the starting position.
 Start with 1 set of 10 repetitions.

 2. Seated Hip Abduction